samwise3/LeetCodeSolutions/README.md

 ## Repository Structure

-The repository is organized by problem type, with a current focus on arrays and strings:
+The repository is organized by problem type and difficulty:

 ```
 .
-├── Arrays
+└── Arrays
-│   ├── TwoSum.java
-│   ├── RemoveDuplicates.java
+    ├── Easy
-│   └── ...
+    │   └── EasySolutions.java
-├── Strings
-│   ├── LongestSubstringWithoutRepeatingCharacters.java
+    ├── Medium
-│   └── ...
+    │   └── MediumSolutions.java
-├── README.md
-└── ...
+└── README.md
 ```

 ## How to Use